joytocode/lighthouse-lambda/README.md

 - `chrome`: an instance of [`chromeLauncher.launch()`](https://github.com/GoogleChrome/chrome-launcher#launchopts).
 - `log`: an instance of [lighthouse-logger](https://github.com/GoogleChrome/lighthouse/tree/master/lighthouse-logger) (only if you set `options.logLevel`).
-- `start`: a function to start the scan which returns a `Promise` of Lighthouse results.
+- `start()`: a function to start the scan which returns a `Promise` of Lighthouse results.
+- `createReport(results)`: a function to create html report from Lighthouse results.

 ## License